 - Domain registrations do not last forever.
 Always make sure your domain is registered, use auto renew to make sure your site doesn’t go down because of silly reasons.

-For WordPress sites there are couple of plugins that would help handle downtime.
-The remedial measures required to handle a website which has crashed is the same as what you might expect with planned downtime, read on.
+For WordPress sites, there are a couple of plugins that would help handle downtime.
+The remedial measures required to handle a website that has crashed is the same as what you might expect with planned downtime, read on.

 If you run your website on WordPress, I’ll help you find the right tools to effectively handle planned downtime.
 I’ll show you which tools will best allow you to handle planned downtime in the next few weeks.